goetas/docker-nginx-redirect/README.md

 - `REDIRECT_CODE`: HTTP redirect code (the default is 301)
 - `REDIRECT_SUBDOMAIN`: to which sub-domain redirect (the default is to prepend `www.` to the original hostname)

+## Other info

+The project supports properly HTTPS redirects and respects the `X-Forwarded-Proto` and `X-Forwarded-Port` headers.